 Winterizing a Small Pond

-If you live in a warmer climate where the ground doesn’t freeze you would not need to empty the pond.
+If you live in a warmer climate where the ground doesn’t freeze you do not need to empty the pond.
 I would recommend cleaning the filter every so often, according to manufacturer’s directions.

 *Disclosure: some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.